My Mother, My Best Friend

 He said, "Yes."

-He - sal Allahu alayhi wa sallam - said, "Perform jihaad (in you kind treatment) of them"
+He - sal Allahu alayhi wa sallam - said, "Perform jihaad (in you kind treatment) of them" (Bukhari).

 If someone came to you today and offered you a free lunch, no doubt your response would be to smile, speak kindly to them, and reserve a special place in your heart for their memory.
 Why is it then that our parents receive only cold stares, harsh words and bitter treatment and they are who they are in our lives?
 For twenty or thirty years they fed us, clothed us, washed us, and showered their mercy on our soft skin.
 Their love for us never dies even if we do; it is a love that goes even beyond us, to our children and even our children’s children.